Samoa (Caramel DeLite) Cupcakes

 For the cupcakes:

-• In a small bowl, combine the boiling milk and the shredded coconut; set aside to infuse for at least 30 minutes.
+2. In a small saucepan, combine the milk, shredded coconut and coconut milk powder.
+Bring just to a simmer over medium low heat.
+Remove from the heat and set aside to infuse for at least 30 minutes.

 4 eggs

-• Slowly blend one third of the flour mixture into the creamed mixture, then half the milk and coconut mixture, another third of the flour, the remaining milk and coconut, and the remaining flour.
+6. Slowly blend one third of the flour mixture into the creamed mixture, then half the milk and coconut mixture, another third of the flour, the remaining milk and coconut, and, finally, the remaining flour.
 Be sure to scrape the sides and bottom of the bowl occasionally throughout this process.

 For the filling:

-• Press the tip of the piping bag into the center of each cupcake and pipe about 1 1/2 to 2 tbsp of the mixture into the cake.
-Be careful not to overfill the cake as it will crack and break the cake.
+4. Press the tip of the piping bag into the center of each cupcake and pipe about 1 1/2 to 2 tbsp of the mixture into the cake.
+Be careful not to overfill the cake as it will crack and break.

 For the Frosting: